 There’s a cluster of especially famous ones roughly in the middle of the night market, which runs along Linjiang street from the entrance on Tonghua street east to Keelung road.
 The market also spills a hundred meters or so west of Tonghua street entrance, up some side lanes, and there are lots of restaurants on Tonghua street itself.

-If you try just one famous food stall, make it Yi Kou Jin Su Stinky Tofu (一口金酥臭豆腐) at the intersection of Linjiang street and Tonghua street lane 39 alley 50, right at the center of the market.
+My favorite stall at Tonghua is Yi Kou Jin Su Stinky Tofu (一口金酥臭豆腐) at the intersection of Linjiang street and Tonghua street lane 39 alley 50, right at the center of the market.
 You can’t knock stinky tofu until you try, and this is a great one for first timers because it’s very low on the pungent scale.
 I barely noticed a smell.
 The tofu couldn’t be crispier, and contrasts perfectly with the sauce and crunchy fermented cabbage.
 I emptied the (rather large) small portion that I got in a minute flat.

 Just up the same alley (Tonghua street lane 39 alley 50), you can also find a very traditional Chinese herbal soup called si shen tang, with lots of animal innards on display.
 Further up on the same side is a popular traditional desert shop (御品元冰火湯圓) that specializes in binghuo (“frozen fire”) tangyuan, gooey boiled rice balls filled with peanut or sesame paste served atop shaved ice.